shreyansh26/Attention-Mask-Patterns/README.md

 Using FlexAttention to compute attention with different masking patterns.

 The speedup over F.sdpa/xFormers and FA2 tends to increase with increasing sequence length.
-Timing plots are show for `seq_length=4096`.
+Timing plots are shown for `seq_length=4096`.

 ### Causal mask
 Mask             |  Exeecution Time